WHO-Collaboratory/collaboratory-ebola-genomics-community/README.md

 The community aims to

 - Support harmonization and in-country deployment of sequencing approaches and  bioinformatics analysis of BDBV genome data to strengthen quality of the analysis
-- Build consensus on standards for genomic data and linked metadata to be uploaded to pathogen genomic data sharing platforms
-- Identify mechanisms to promote and facilitate sharing of raw sequencing data
 - Support analysis and interpretation of BDBV sequencing data to characterize and monitor changes in disease transmission.
 - Support the integration of sequence data into epidemiological and contextual information as reported by countries.
+- Build consensus on standards for genomic data and linked metadata to be uploaded to pathogen genomic data sharing platforms

 If you are interested in joining these community of practice please contact the [IPSN Secretariat](mailto:ipsn-secretariat@who.int)